-Prior to joining her current position at Université de Montréal, Hanie was a Postdoctoral Researcher with Dr. Tonia Nicholls at the BC Mental Health and Substance Use Services and University of British Columbia (2015-2016).
-Her research focused on studying the clinical outcomes of childhood maltreatment in individuals with complex mental illness and substance use and evaluation of psychological assessments at the BC Forensic Psychiatric Hospital.
-She completed her PhD in Interdisciplinary Graduate Studies in Department of Psychology at University of British Columbia under primary supervision of Dr. Marvin Krank, and the co-mentorship of Drs.
-Christian Schütz and Zach Walsh.
-Her doctoral research focused on the impact of childhood adversity on vulnerability to alcohol use disorders in adolescents, young adults, and patients under treatment for substance use disorders, funded by a PhD fellowship from the Intersections of Mental Health Perspectives in Addictions Research Training (IMPART).
+Prior to joining her postdoctoral position at the University of Montreal, she was a Postdoctoral Researcher at the BC Forensic Psychiatric Hospital and University of British Columbia for one year.
+She has completed her PhD degree at Departments of Psychology and Psychiatry, University of British Columbia, funded by a PhD fellowship from the Intersections of Mental Health Perspectives in Addictions Research Training (IMPART).
 Dr. Edalati has a background in clinical psychology from Iran where she worked both as a clinician and researcher with individuals with substance use disorders for four years.

 Contact: hanie.edalati [at] alumni.ubc.ca (Email)